Bill Hocker | Mar 15, 2018

 "The more the rest of the Bay Area develops, the more pressure there will be to locate some development in Napa County, because it has that appeal and the open land.
 It has that attraction.
 When you have people touring, they like to have all the accommodations they had at home.
 They want to have all the different food facilities, they want to have all kinds of overnight accommodations available to them and there are always people happy to provide them.
 And that's urban development in the urban areas.
 If it stays in the urban areas, that's good but if it starts spreading into the unincorporated area, that could be the end of the Agricultural Preserve.
 The Preserve exists by three votes and 30 days.
 That's three supervisors voting yes on any change and 30 days for the ordinance to become effective.
 And you don't have to take elimination the Ag Preserve head-on.
 You can just undermine it by changing the definition of what a winery is, or reducing the standards." (page 146 here

 He is extolled in his Register obituary as a "celebrated county and regional planner" as he should be.
 But he was, in fact, pushed out of the position of Planning Director in 1990 over the winery definition ordinance, a victim in the battle between his own preservation and conservation efforts and a wine industry then, as now, looking to increase profits through the tourist trade and with a Board of Supervisors then, as perhaps now, split 3 to 2 between developers and preservationists.
 In his words:

 "The question that had to be answered was, 'What's a winery?'
 It had to be defined, and it had to be defined in a fashion that made it clear that what was happening there wasn't an oversight but it was by design.
 And so, I raised the question in a series of discussions and reports to the Planning Commission, 'What is a winery?'

-It is well worth reading James Conaway's telling of the firing here.
-(As is his entire book.)
+It is well worth reading James Conway's telling of the firing here, as is his entire book. (pages load slowly)